Code-Institute-Submissions/milestone-project-53/README.md

 #### GitHub
 The project used the GitHub hosting service to save the project in a repository.

 #### Little Angel Theatre
 Many of the resources used in the site (PDF downloads, Header images) are hosted on the Little Anger Theatre domain.

-//Imgur
+### Imgur
-//The project used the Imgur service to host and access images online.
+Imgur service to hosts images and screen shots for the ReadME.

 //Google Drive
 //The project used the Google Drive service to host and access others files and documents online.